naveenharry03/Portfolio/index.md

 <br>
 ### Enhancing Aircraft Engine Reliability with Predictive Maintenance using RNN

-In the domain of aviation, ensuring aircraft engine reliability is paramount to passenger safety and operational efficiency.
+<p style="text-align: justify;">In the domain of aviation, ensuring aircraft engine reliability is paramount to passenger safety and operational efficiency.
 Predictive maintenance, utilizing sensor data and configuration settings, plays a crucial role in identifying and preventing potential engine failures.
 By analyzing this data, we aim to predict when an engine may fail before reaching a certain number of flight cycles, enabling timely maintenance and reducing the risk of in-flight issues.
-This proactive approach not only enhances passenger safety but also minimizes operational disruptions and maintenance costs, making air travel more reliable and cost-effective.
+This proactive approach not only enhances passenger safety but also minimizes operational disruptions and maintenance costs, making air travel more reliable and cost-effective.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Enhancing-Aircraft-Engine-Reliability-with-Predictive-Maintenance-using-RNN)